Get in touch

 38 Degrees was founded by a group of activists and funders concerned about the state of our democracy and determined to try something different.
 Founders include Gordon Roddick, Henry Tinsley and Paul Hilder.
 The project was developed by Ben Brandzel, Pete Myers, Nina Kowalska and Warren Puckett.
 38 Degrees was partly founded in memory of Anita Roddick, a lifetime champion of the power of ordinary people to make a difference.

 38 Degrees members have contributed to some incredible, people-powered victories since we started working together to make change happen.
 We helped stop the Government’s plans to sell off our ancient national forests.
-We helped stop plans for a massive mega-dairy in Lincolnshire.
-We contributed to stopping Donald Trump’s plans to build a golf course at the expense of families in Menie, Scotland, who were at risk of eviction.
+We helped stop plans for a nuclear dump in the Lake District.
 38 Degrees members helped convince the government to sign up to the EU Directive on human trafficking, helping prevent trafficking in the future as well as ensuring victims are properly looked after.
 We forced the Olympic sponsors not to dodge their tax, stopped eBay from selling illegal bee-killing pesticides, and stopped the unpopular hospital closure clause from becoming law.

 Yes.
 38 Degrees campaigns on both local and national issues.
 It’s up to 38 Degrees members to set the priorities.